-This Policy is to be used in conjunction with the supporting documents listed below: Patient Identification Policy Anticoagulation Policy Medicines Management Policy Making Decisions on Individual Requests for Treatment Policy Patient Handover Policy Single Nurse Administration of Drugs in Hospital Policy Writing Prescriptions Policy
+This Policy is to be used in conjunction with the supporting documents listed below:

+Patient Identification Policy

+Anticoagulation Policy

+Medicines Management Policy

+Making Decisions on Individual Requests for Treatment Policy

+Patient Handover Policy

+Single Nurse Administration of Drugs in Hospital Policy

+Writing Prescriptions Policy

-An Equality Impact Assessment (EqIA) has been completed and this found there to be no impact.
-A Health Impact Assessment is not required for this policy.
-Quality, Safety and Environment Committee C & V UHB Clinical Medical and Nursing Lead for Thromboprophylaxis, Clinical Board Quality, Safety and Environment sub-Committees.
-Executive Medical Director
+Equality Impact Assessment An Equality Impact Assessment (EqIA) has been completed and this found there to be no impact.
+Health Impact Assessment A Health Impact Assessment is not required for this policy.
+Policy Approved by Quality, Safety and Environment Committee Group with authority to C & V UHB Clinical Medical and Nursing Lead for approve procedures written Thromboprophylaxis, Clinical Board Quality, Safety and Environment to explain how this policy sub-Committees. will be implemented Accountable Executive or Executive Medical Director Clinical Board Director